Fund Managers managing funds that meet all of the following eligibility criteria are in scope:

 The ongoing requirements that will remain in place

 MAS is keen to ensure that Singapore’s VC sector remains clean and sound.
-To this end, it proposes that the following ongoing requirements for fund managers remain:
+To this end, the following ongoing requirements for fund managers remain:

 - The fit and proper criteria, which apply to directors, representatives, substantial shareholders, the CEO, and the FMC itself